Mohammed Hamid (businessman): Background

 The younger Mohammed worked with his elder brother until the early 1990s when he started his first company, Pan Afric Commodities, also a commodities trading business.
-Later, he bought a milling machine from Premiere Mills, one of the companies owned by businessman Sudhir Ruparelia.
 In 1997, he bought a 15 acre piece of land in Kawempe, a suburb of Kampala, where he relocated the machinery and started milling wheat.
 Later he bought more mills and started baking bread and confectioneries.